swiftcode/AutomatedVersioning/README.md

 The build might not work if ENABLE_USER_SCRIPT_SANDBOXING is set to YES in `Build Settings` -> `Build Options`  Set this value to NO.

-In Build Phases -> Run Script, drop the contents of the script (both lines) in the text box for Shell.
+In Build Phases -> Run Script, add the following to the text box under Shell:

+`cd "$SRCROOT/$PRODUCT_NAME"

+source version.sh`

 Note: Script is from an article at https://medium.com/@mateuszsiatrak/automating-build-number-increments-in-xcode-with-custom-format-a-practical-guide-bcc90a19f716